urness/CS167Fall2025/Project2.md

 You may use generative AI tools for this project **as long as you clearly acknowledge it**.

-1. You must cite any AI assistance.
+1. **You must cite any AI assistance.**
-   Include a short “AI Acknowledgment” at the top or bottom of your notebook.
+  Include a short “AI Acknowledgment” at the top or bottom of your notebook describing what tools you used and how they contributed.

-2. You are responsible for understanding all code and explanations you submit.
+2. **You are responsible for understanding all code and explanations you submit.**
   You must be able to explain your own work.

-3. Code that appears to be purely AI-generated without your understanding will be held to the highest scrutiny.
-   Your grade will reflect your demonstrated understanding, not the appearance of the code.
+Your grade will be based on the quality of your analysis and reasoning — areas where generative AI often struggles to deliver at a high level.

-4. Uncited AI use is considered academic dishonesty.
+3. **Uncited AI use is considered academic dishonesty.**
+  If you use AI, you must acknowledge it.
+Failure to do so violates academic integrity expectations.
 ---

 # Last Notes